mlswg/mls-protocol/draft-ietf-mls-protocol.md

              = astree_node_[right(N)]_secret
 ~~~~

-Note that fixing concrete values for GroupState_[n] and application_secret
+Note that fixing concrete values for GroupContext_[n] and application_secret
 completely defines all secrets in the AS Tree.

 ## Sender Ratchets